kevinjchi/expenses-app/README.md

-# Expense-app
+# Expenses-app

 An expense app made using the framework React, Redux.
+Using firebase.

 ### TODO:
 - [x] Outline